Karim-bakhtyar/Optimus-Syria-WEC/docs/team.md

     </p>

     <p style="line-height: 1.8; font-size: 1em;">
-      Prof. Manjock guides the team in dynamic simulation, load case definition, and OpenFAST modeling to ensure reliable load certification and structural integration across all turbine components.
+      Prof. Manjock guides the team in dynamic simulation, load case definition, and OpenFAST modeling to ensure reliable load certification and structural integration for the wind turbine.
     </p>
   </div>
 </div>